AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/crafting.md

 - *Time (ms)*: the delay in milliseconds before the crafting process is completed after a user starts the process.
 - *Failure (%)*: the whole-number percentage chance that a crafting operation will fail.
 - *Item Loss (%)*: the whole-number percentage chance that a failed crafting operation will consume the ingredients despite failing.
 - *Craft Requirements*: a requirements editor that is used to configure what conditions a player must meet before they are able to use this specific crafting recipe.
+Click [here](./conditions.md) for more information on conditions.
 - *Ingredients*: the ingredients necessary to use this crafting recipe.
 - *Common Event*: a global event that will run after the crafting process is completed.
 The common event is only ran *AFTER* the crafting processing is completed.
+Click [here](../events/common.md) for more information about common events!

 ![Screenshot 2023-04-17 131408](https://user-images.githubusercontent.com/6025436/232599864-8b5ebb37-59ed-4930-81e8-1c946d6a8430.png)